Majdi-Zlitni/mslearn-ai-fundamentals/Instructions/Labs/16-generative-ai-fundamentals.md

 1. Review the response, which should explain the reasoning.

 1. Let's provide a source to ground the response in a specific scope of information.
-Download and extract this image of two people doing yoga.
-Select the "+" in the chat box and upload an image.
+In a web browser, open the image of two people doing yoga [wellbeing.jpg](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/sheryang-ai-foundry/Instructions/Labs/media/wellbeing.jpg) at `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/sheryang-ai-foundry/Instructions/Labs/media/wellbeing.jpg`.

+1. In Microsoft Copilot, select the **+** in the chat box and upload an image.
 Then enter the following prompt:

     ```prompt
     Where can I do the activity in the photo in your top recommended destination?